calizarr/resume/Markdown_Resume.md

       * Develop, design, and test algorithm from prototype.
       * Verify that proper statistical procedures are being used within prototype algorithm.
-      * Facilitate communication between developers and others.
+      * Facilitate communication between developers and other members.
       * Manage and update server depending on needs of team.
   * **December 2014 -- September 2015: [Benson Hill Biosystems][BHB]**
       * St. Louis, MO